hbctraining/Training-modules/new_basic_shell/Lesson3_creatingfiles.md

 We will explore FASTQ files in more detail later, but notice that FASTQ files have four lines of data associated with every sequence read.
 Not only is there a header line and the nucleotide sequence, similar to a FASTA file, but FASTQ files also contain quality information for each nucleotide in the sequence.

 The `less` command opens the file, and lets you navigate through it.
-The keys used to move around the file are identical to the `man` command.

 <span class="caption">Shortcuts for `less`</span>

 | key              | action                 |